coleenquadros/configuration/docs/app-sre/sop/app-interface-onboard-cluster.md

     - Cluster name: (choose a short and descriptive name, ex: devtools01)
     - Region: (recommended: us-east-1)
     - Availability: Single/Multi-az
-    - Scale: Choose desired configuration (LoadBalancers are typically not needed)
+    - Scale: Choose desired configuration (LoadBalancers are typically not needed) TODO: clarify when?
     - Persistent storage: 600Gi (we need a bit more more than the default 100Gi to provision our observability stack)
     - Networking: Basic (unless a special VPC config is needed - see Additional config section below)